jeffijoe/libx/README.md

 Called by `set` when `parse: true` is passed to it.
 Gives the model a chance to massage the data into something it wants to work it.
 Commonly used to transform embedded data (denormalized) into references (normalized).

+The `parse` function is responsible for 2 things:

+* Update any other data stores in case of embedded data
+* Return props to be merged onto the new/existing in-memory model instance.

 **Example:** normalization

 Imagine there being a root store + a user store.